-I’ve written a couple of articles about how sequence-of-returns risk can affect portfolio values both for retirees making portfolio withdrawals and younger investors who are putting money away for the future.
+I’ve written a couple of articles about how sequence-of-returns risk can affect portfolio values both for retirees making portfolio withdrawals, and younger investors who are putting money away for the future.
 The order in which returns unfold over time is important because it can affect the dollar value of a portfolio that has cash flows from contributions or withdrawals.
 In a nutshell, the periods when more dollars are invested will carry more weight in your overall results.

-The situation is a bit different for parents or other relatives planning ahead for a child's college education because both savings and withdrawals are made over a shorter period.
+The situation is a bit different for parents or other relatives planning ahead for a child's college education, because both savings and withdrawals are made over a shorter period.
 While younger investors can invest for retirement over a period of four decades or more, parents usually only have about 18 years to put money away for college.
 And withdrawals made to pay for college costs typically take place over about four years, compared with a much longer (but ultimately unknown) time horizon for retirees.

-As with saving for retirement, negative equity market returns are less of an issue early on.
-If you're just starting to invest in a 529 plan or other college savings vehicle for a newborn or young child, a year or two of negative returns won’t dramatically affect your long-term results.
+As with saving for retirement, negative equity-market returns are less of an issue early on.
+If you're just starting to invest in a 529 plan or other college-savings vehicle for a newborn or young child, a year or two of negative returns won’t dramatically affect your long-term results.
 But as the portfolio value increases, the risk of too much equity exposure becomes more dangerous.
 This makes the last few years before your child starts college critically important.
 In a worst-case scenario, a market downturn later in high school--right in the middle of the usual swirl of activity with college visits, standardized tests, and last-minute applications--could depress the portfolio’s value right before you’ll need to start making tuition payments.

 Let’s look at a couple of examples to see how this can play out in practice.
 For illustration purposes, I used an all-equity portfolio and assumed that parents or other college savers contributed $1,000 per year from a child’s birth up through age 18.
 That’s on the low end given recent costs for tuition, room, and board, but the same patterns would apply with larger contribution amounts.
 The table below shows portfolio values for a child born in 1984 assuming consistent annual contributions and actual equity market performance through 2002.

 Up until age 15, this was a pretty positive period for market performance.
 The portfolio kept chugging along with positive total returns almost every single year, suffering only a small loss in 1990.
-Assets would have peaked (reaching more than $95,000) around the child’s freshman year of high school.
+Assets would have peaked (reaching nearly $94,000) around the child’s freshman year of high school.
 But with the tech correction starting in 2000, things started to go south.
 After three straight years of market losses, the portfolio would have shed more than a third of its value by the end of 2002.

 But because of the relatively short time period of a typical four-year college education, a year or two of bad returns at the wrong time can still create problems for more-balanced portfolios.
 The table below shows the potential impact of the 2008 bear market as an example.
 While the correction was pretty short-lived, it still would have had a lasting impact, even for a portfolio with a 40% stake in bonds.
 The bond position helped buffer some of the losses, but the portfolio would have still shed about 20% of its value in 2008.
 Even with positive total returns for the next three years, the portfolio would have fallen short of the amount needed to cover planned withdrawals of $100,000 over four years.